pramodoutlook/DevOps-Essentials/Lab 1.md

 ### Task 6: Check the access from `Jump to Jenkins` and `Jump to Docker`

-From `Jump Server` SSH into `Jenkins-Server` and check they are accessible.
+From `Jump Server` SSH into `Jenkins-Server`, check they are accessible.

 ```
 ssh ubuntu@<Jenkins ip address>